tari-labs/tari-crypto-android/README.md

 - Clone the project with `git clone https://github.com/tari-labs/tari-crypto-android.git`.
 - Open Android Studio, and open the project with `Open an Existing Project`.
 - Start an emulator.
-- Open the class `com.tari.crypto.android.InstrumentedTest`, and run it.
+- Right click on the class file `com.tari.crypto.android.InstrumentedTest`, and create a run configuration for it.
-- Instrumented tests will be run on the emulator.
+- Run the class `com.tari.crypto.android.InstrumentedTest`, and the tests will be run on the emulator.

 ## Installation